Aayush-0910/Walmart-Sales-Tracker/README.md

 Overview

-Walmart Sales Tracker is a Python-based project that uses a database to track customer purchases, employee commissions, and sales performance for Walmart stores in six major Indian cities: Delhi, Bangalore, Mumbai, Hyderabad, Chennai, and Kolkata.
-The project provides insightful data visualizations to analyze employee sales performance for the years 2023 and 2024.
+Walmart Sales Tracker is a Python-based project using a database to track customer purchases, employee commissions, and sales performance for stores in six major Indian cities: Delhi, Bangalore, Mumbai, Hyderabad, Chennai, and Kolkata.
+The project provides insightful data visualizations to analyze employee sales performance for 2023 and 2024.

 Features
 Database Design: